 Recently, kale which is one of today’s most popular superfoods came under attack.
 Ernie Hubbard who works at an alternative health clinic tested local kale and urine of patients and concluded that they were getting low-level heavy metal poisoning.
 This lead to an overreaction by the media (like that’s never happened before) and scary headlines such as: "Find out why this superfood is actually super-poisoning."
 Thankfully Anna Almendrala from the Huffington Post provided a great critique of this scare in her article: Everyone's Got The Kale Poisoning 'Study' All Wrong: But the problem isn't science -- it's journalism.
 Note: I still use kale my Power Shakes.

 Trap Number 2: Nutrient Deficiency

 Different foods are higher and lower in different nutrients.
-When you over-consume a small amount of superfoods, you still may be missing out on important nutrients that are higher in other non-trendy foods.
-By eating a wide variety of foods, you get a much more comprehensive profile of vitamins, minerals, antioxidants and phytochemicals.
+When you over-consume a few superfoods, you still may be missing out on important nutrients that are higher in other non-trendy foods.
+By eating a wide variety of foods, you get a much more comprehensive profile of vitamins, minerals, antioxidants, and phytochemicals.